OpenDataArena/ODA-DataScorer/heuristic/README.md

 - **`num_gpu`**: Total number of globally available GPUs (optional, default 0, heuristic scoring typically doesn't require GPU)
 - **`num_gpu_per_job`**: Global default GPUs per task (optional, default 0, heuristic scoring typically doesn't require GPU)
 - **`scorers`**: List of scorers, each can specify `max_workers` to control parallelism
+- **`resume`**: Whether to enable resume from checkpoint (optional, default false).
+When enabled, the program skips already completed samples and continues from where it left off. **Note: When using this feature, each record in the input data must contain an `id` field for unique identification**

 ### 2. Prepare Data